What We Do

 In 1956, a Centennial Celebration was organized by descendants of the Aurora Colonists and out of this gala event came a resolution to build a museum where the unique treasures of the Colony could be preserved and displayed.

-The Aurora Colony Historical Society was founded in 1963 and will be celebrating its 5oth Anniversary during 2013.
+The Aurora Colony Historical Society was founded in 1963.

 Today at the Aurora Colony Historical Society